 Hope it comes in handy, and if you interested in more advanced sketch design approach — get your self a copy of Frames Design System and instead of spending time aligning shapes and playing with layer groups use our premade collection of Charts.

-Stay tuned now that we have tables, charts and every other component synced through our UI library we can move to the next stage of complex dashboard design. 🏃
+Stay tuned now that we have tables, charts, and every other element synced through our UI library we can move to the next stage of complex dashboard design. 🏃

 Before you leave